alexmaghanoy/Programming-Assignment-2/README.md

 In Python, element-wise mean and element-wise standard deviation can be obtained by using .mean() and .std() calls.

-In this problem, create a random 5 x 5 ndarray and store it to variable X. Normalize X. Save your normalized ndarray as X_normalized.npy
+In this problem, create a random 5 x 5 ndarray and store it to variable X. Normalize X.

+Save your normalized ndarray as X_normalized.npy.

     -- CODE --